 Overflow: See ranger at main park area, 1 mile away by trail (there are 48 campsites at other locations.)

-Fires: Fire rings available.
+Fires: There are no fires allowed in the Cascadia Marine Trail sites for ecological reasons.
 Follow state park rules; do not collect firewood.

 Extras: Picnic table; Tillicum Village salmon dinner (by reservation)